jepiqueau/jepiqueau.github.io/_posts/2023-11-28-Quasar-SQLite-CRUD-App.md

 ### Part 1 Conclusion

-We have completed the Part 1 - Web application of the Quasar SQLite Database CRUD App Example Tutorial using Quasar and @capacitor-community/sqlite.
+We have completed the Part 1 - Web application of the Quasar SQLite Database CRUD App Example Tutorial using Quasar Framework and @capacitor-community/sqlite.

 We learned how to implement the '@capacitor-community/sqlite' plugin in the Quasar Framework on a Web platform.